The Calling (band): Band structure and financial disputes

-When the Calling was formed by the label, the executives pushed the image of a five member rock band; however, lead members Band and Kamin have stated that the band have "always been a two-man group at its core since its foundation, with the other members hired as session and touring musicians."
+When the Calling was formed by the label, the executives pushed the image of a five-member rock band; however, lead members Band and Kamin have stated that the band have "always been a two-man group at its core since its foundation, with the other members hired as session and touring musicians."

 In November 2003, Wood and Mohler, former members of the Calling, filed a lawsuit against Band, Kamin, and the group's management.
 They accused them of mismanagement, fraud, and demanded an audit of the funds used during their time in the band.
 Wood and Mohler alleged that they were promised a portion of the royalties and profits from touring and merchandise.
 Band and Kamin disputed their right to access any royalty records.
 Kamin called the suit “totally without merit” and says it was “settled very quickly” with him, Band and their managers.
 Band and Kamin claimed that the two were not entitled to any records of the royalties.

 Trademark rights for the name and absence of Kamin

-According to a report from The Hollywood Reporter, when the Calling was reformed in 2013, whereas Kamin was excluded, lead singer Alex Band filed a lawsuit against Kamin, claiming that has “essentially disappeared from the public eye” and that any trademark rights over the band that Kamin held have "effectively been abandoned".
+According to a report from The Hollywood Reporter, when the Calling was reformed in 2013, excluding Kamin, lead singer Alex Band filed a lawsuit against Kamin, claiming that he has “essentially disappeared from the public eye” and that any trademark rights over the band that Kamin held have "effectively been abandoned".

-The complaint was that Kamin would "simply refused to support the Calling on tour" when promoting Camino Palmero.
+The complaint was that Kamin "simply refused to support the Calling on tour" when promoting Camino Palmero.
 The lawsuit also states that "Kamin prioritized his work on projects with other artists, refused to devote himself to writing and recording with the Calling, and fought Band’s decisions on every aspect of the album."

 Kamin disputes the allegations, responding "I don’t know why I was supposed to give him the rights to something that was a representation of our collective talent.
 I’m sure I could find you proof of all the tours that I was out and about on."

-The lawsuits between Band and Kamin have strained the relationship, but despite this, Kamin says he "couldn’t say no" to rejoining the Calling if asked.
+The lawsuits between Band and Kamin have strained the relationship, but despite this, Kamin says he "couldn’t say no" to rejoining The Calling if asked.